CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

    ![](./images/compvi(3).png)

-1. From the left navigation menu, select **Resource management (1)** and then click **Keys and Endpoint (2)** under.
+1. From the left navigation menu, select **Resource management (1)** and then click **Keys and Endpoint (2)**.
 This page contains the information that you will need to connect to your resource and use it from applications you develop.
 Specifically:

     - An HTTP **Endpoint** to which client applications can send requests.